This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 1. Partnerships

 HMRC continues to test the tax treatment of partnerships, particularly in respect of their executive remuneration arrangements, and professional services firms and asset managers have found themselves embroiled in litigation as a result.
-A number of these cases are still outstanding (for example, the Supreme Court has recently granted permission to appeal in HFFX LLP v HMRC and Bluecrest Capital Management LP v HMRC may head the same way following the recent Court of Appeal decision) and others on hold pending their outcome.
+A number of these cases are still outstanding (for example, the Supreme Court has recently granted permission to appeal in HFFX LLP v HMRC and Bluecrest Capital Management LP v HMRC may head the same way following the recent Court of Appeal decision) and others are on hold pending their outcome.
 Depending on where the case law ends up, there may well be a flurry of more challenging enquiries ahead for partnerships, especially in respect of the mixed member, salaried member and sales of occupational income rules.

 2. Debt